 Early in 2015 the Foundation funds reached $1,000,000.
 In January Back-to-School vouchers worth $23,500 were distributed.
 In February the platform over Martins Creek in Lindsay Road, which displays the plaque listing major donors to the Foundation’s B150 Challenge in 2012, was officially named Stuart Weir Place.

 Sunshine Toyota joined long standing sponsors Buderim Pharmacy and Edenlea on Buderim as the Foundation’s third sponsor.
 Grants worth $50,740 were distributed.
 The Foundation, in conjunction with the BWMCA, received a $7000 grant to produce a 16-page publication entitled the Spirit of Buderim.
 17,000 were delivered to 4556 post code area letterboxes.
 The Ambassador Committee was established.

 Early in the year the Foundation distributed Back-to-School vouchers worth $15,000.
 In February the new website was launched; by September more than $36,000 had been raised for the Youth sub-fund and grants worth $65,000 was awarded to 12 organisations.
 Paul Clark resigned as Chair after six years.
-Heinz Seeberg was appointed.
+Long term Director Heinz Seeberg was appointed as Chair.